luised94/lab_utils/STICKY_NOTES.md

 Considering using tidyverse and other packages for more readable and manageable code base.
 Implement experiment definition in sampleConfig.R Implement peak calling, motif analysis and comparisons and analysis.

+## 2024-09-08
+Output plots with tracks overlayed but with colors and different comparisons.
+Update sampleConfig to ConfigAndExpr and main/function Implement peak calling, motif analysis and comparisons and analysis.
+Update track plotting to ggplot2.